mwaskom/seaborn/doc/index.rst

      <div class="row">
        <div class="col-md-6">

-Seaborn is a Python visualization library based on `matplotlib <https://matplotlib.org>`_.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+Seaborn is a Python data visualization library based on `matplotlib
+<https://matplotlib.org>`_.
+It provides a high-level interface for drawing
+attractive and informative statistical graphics.

-For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.
-More practical information is on the :ref:`installation page <installing>`.
-You may also want to browse the :ref:`example gallery <example_gallery>` to get a sense for what you can do with seaborn and then check out the :ref:`tutorial <tutorial>` and :ref:`API reference <api_ref>` to find out how.
+For a brief introduction to the ideas behind the library, you can read the :ref:`introductory notes <introduction>`.
+Visit the :ref:`installation page
+<installing>` to see how you can download the package.
+You can browse the
+:ref:`example gallery <example_gallery>` to see what you can do with seaborn, and then check out the :ref:`tutorial <tutorial>` and :ref:`API reference
+<api_ref>` to find out how.

 To see the code or report a bug, please visit the `github repository
 <https://github.com/mwaskom/seaborn>`_.
 General support issues are most at home on `stackoverflow <https://stackoverflow.com/>`_, where there is a seaborn tag.